b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 You might know the game as "Rock, Paper, Scissors"—but for the sake of this tutorial, we will be building a game of Bear, Ninja, Cowboy.

+By the end of this chapter you will be able to:

+1. Use the `input` keyword to get command line input from a user
+1. Access values in an Array
+1. Use the `random` method imported from the `randint` module native to Python
+1. Use **Control Flow** if/else/elif statements
+1. Use a `while` statement to make your game stay on
+1. Use the keyword `break` to end the program

 # Getting Started

 Bear Ninja Cowboy or BNC will be made out of just one python file.
 You can tell if a file is python code if it ends in the `.py` document type.